 When he mentioned 1,200Rs ($20) I got angry for asking such an insane price for only 9km.
 A minute later I felt sorry for the guy, cause apparently the bus crew lied to us and we were not in Gaggle at all.
 At the moment we were about to close the deal for 1,000Rs ($17) there was a local bus approaching us.
 I put my life on the line by standing in the middle of the road to make this bus stop.
 Something not really recommended in India, but I was lucky the driver caught my attention and stopped.
 It was a long shot by asking where this guy was going, but out of all places he said Dharamsala!
 For 45Rs ($0.75) we almost reached our destination, cause from here it was only a 10-minute cab ride uphill to the mountain village of McLeod-Ganj.

 Finding accommodation was obviously not easy coming in at 4.15 am.
 There were some options, but I was not looking for a bargain.
 After travelling in Kashmir and a horrible trip of almost 24 hours I wanted to have a nice hotel room and I was dying to have good Wi-Fi.
 A nice hot shower was still far away though cause in a couple hours the Dalai Lama was starting his lecture.

-End good, all good we made it to his lecture and after 3 painful hours sitting on my bum listening to this sophisticated Buddhist leader I found a place to stay and I was delightedI I could finally have a long hot shower and fall asleep on a fresh bed!
+End good, all good we made it to his lecture and after 3 painful hours sitting on my bum listening to this sophisticated Buddhist leader talking in Tibetan language I found a place to stay and I was delightedI I could finally have a long hot shower and fall asleep on a fresh bed!